In Syria, siege is test for new rebel order

 Back up the hill, watching the battle unfold, was Mohammed al-Ali, previously a major in an army engineering unit.
 He said taking Harem would almost complete the opposition hold on Idlib province, creating a big, anti-Assad bridgehead between Aleppo, Syria’s largest city, and supplies coming in from Turkey.

-But perhaps more importantly, success here could, he hoped, demonstrate the kind of centralized command structure that would win the confidence of Western and Arab leaders skeptical of the rebels’ cohesiveness and fearful they harbor in their ranks Islamist militants inspired by al Qaeda and hostile to the West.
+But perhaps more importantly, success here could, he hoped, demonstrate the kind of centralised command structure that would win the confidence of Western and Arab leaders sceptical of the rebels’ cohesiveness and fearful they harbour in their ranks Islamist militants inspired by al Qaeda and hostile to the West.

-“The Joint Military Councils have begun trying to organize forces under a shared plan, and Harem is the model,” said Ali, coordinator for a Council plan to have experienced officers like himself move around the various fronts to improve cooperation, training and specialization: “We will have artillery units and assault units, anti-aircraft units and raiding units,” he said.
+“The Joint Military Councils have begun trying to organise forces under a shared plan, and Harem is the model,” said Ali, coordinator for a Council plan to have experienced officers like himself move around the various fronts to improve cooperation, training and specialisation: “We will have artillery units and assault units, anti-aircraft units and raiding units,” he said.

 The Joint Councils have more than just expertise to rely on.
 They say they have money, too - enough to offer a small monthly stipend of $150 to fighters in units that accept their command.